talha/crash_monitor/README.md

 # Crash Monitor
-Crash Monitor is a tool that acts as a debugger and monitors crashes in a program.
-If a monitored program crashes by receiving "Access Violation" exception program saves current program state by creating a crash dump.
+Crash Monitor is a tool that acts as a debugger and monitors crashes in a currently fuzzed program.
+If a monitored program crashes by receiving "Access Violation" exception, program saves the current program state by creating a crash dump.
 It also serves the current crash status on a sparate thread to integrate with a external fuzzer.
 See [boofuzz integration](#example-run-with-boofuzz).

 ## Building and Running
 To build and run Crash Monitor, you will need the `nightly-i686-pc-windows-msvc` toolchain.
 You can install it using `rustup install nightly-i686-pc-windows-msvc`.